 Method

-- place couscous and herbs in mixing bowl
+- Place couscous and fresh herbs in mixing bowl.

-- in saucepan, combine chicken bouillon with water
+- In saucepan, combine chicken bouillon with water (or your chicken broth).

-- allow to steam covered for 15 minutes
+- Allow to steam covered for 6-8 minutes

-- fluff with a fork to break up any clumps
+- Remove plastic and use a fork to fluff the tiny grains and break up any clumps.

 Nutrition